abinit/abipy_book/abipy_book/flows.md

 The `Flow` provides an easy-to-use  high-level API to perform common operations like launching the actual jobs, checking the status of the `Tasks`, correcting problems etc.

-AbiPy provides several tools to generate Flows for typical first-principles calculations, so called factory functions.
+AbiPy provides several tools to generate Flows for typical calculations, so called factory functions.
 This means that you do not need to understand all the technical details of the python implementation.
-In many cases, indeed, we already provide some kind of `Work` or `Flow` that automates your calculation, and you only need to provide the correct list of input files.
+In many cases, indeed, we already provide some kind of `Work` or `Flow` that automates the whole calculation, and you only need to provide the correct list of input files.
 This list, obviously, must be consistent with the kind Flow/Work you are using.
-(For instance, you should not pass a list of inputs for performing a band structure calculation to a Work that is expected to compute phonons with DFPT!)
+For instance, you should not pass a list of inputs for performing a band structure calculation to a Work that is expected to compute phonons with DFPT!

 All the `Works` and the `Tasks` of a flow are created and executed inside the working directory (`workdir`).
 This is usually specified by the user during the creation of the `Flow` object.